MagusDev/MagusDev.github.io/aboutme.md

 I play LOL as an addiction and Indie games as a passion (You can contact me if you want to join me and my squad).

-I am also open to activities such as hiking, I used to do it a lot with my friends.
+I also enjoy hiking, I used to do it a lot with my friends.

 A few of my qualities you might be interested of:
 - I got identified as an INFJ twice (I don't actually believe that MBTI types are fixed)